AngelChloe/2-Advanced-CSS-Portfolio/Portfolio/README.md

 - FireFox
 - Microsoft Edge

-This contains information of where I have worked, my education, hobbies and travels.
+This contains information of where I have worked, my education, hobbies and traval